Adopt best practices for each process

 The raison d'être of the company, its performance, is today undermined by two phenomena.

-• Secondly, the obsolescence of the job-centered organization.
-Indeed, the formal nature of job descriptions does not correspond to the reality of managers.
+• Secondly, the job-centered organization is obsolete the job-centered organization.
+Indeed, the formal nature of job descriptions does not fit to the reality of managers.
 In addition, the evolution of functions is subject to constant changes in know-how, essentially technical.

-A major challenge in 2023 is to structure the HR approach around a common language, that of skills.
+A major challenge to come is to structure the HR approach around a common nomenclature, that of skills.
 We believe that it is the best way to respond to productivity needs, recruitment issues, commitment and collaborative work.

-How can we get this common language adopted?
+How can we get this common nomenclature adopted?

 Today, 58% of companies have a directory of each of the skills : the repository.
 The difficulty is not in creating it, but rather in getting it adopted.
-The repositories must no longer be used simply to establish salary scales and manage career development.
+The companies must not use repositories to establish salary scales and manage career development.
 On the contrary, the notion of skill is integrated into the employee's profile from the moment he or she is on-boarded and in each of his or her actions.
 Each of the company's opportunities, whether it be mobility, a short-term project, the construction of a career plan or a training suggestion, is fed by the common base represented by all the company's skills categories.

 The Common Language of skill